adamparker75/Lumley-U16s/README.md

 ## _**Features**_

-* Navigation Bar - This allows users to easily navigate the site, it is easy to use and is consistent throughout the website.
+* **Navigation Bar** - This allows users to easily navigate the site, it is easy to use and is consistent throughout the website.
-* Footer Links - These allow users to link to the clubs social media pages, there are also links to the Russel Foster league and the Durham F.A websites.
+* **Footer Links** - These allow users to link to the clubs social media pages, there are also links to the Russel Foster league and the Durham F.A websites.
 Again these are consistent on each page.
-* Image Carousel - Displays some images of the team in action
+* **Image Carousel** - Displays some images of the team in action
-* Team Page - There are clickable popovers on every players name.
+* **Team Page** - There are clickable popovers on every players name.
 This allows users to get a little bit more information on all of the players.
-* Contact Form - Allows users to submit their details to us, this could be with any queries they have, or to let us know if they’re interested in joining the team.
+* **Contact Form** - Allows users to submit their details to us, this could be with any queries they have, or to let us know if they’re interested in joining the team.
-* Embedded Google Map - Allows users to see where the team play and get directions.
+* **Embedded Google Map** - Allows users to see where the team play and get directions.
-* Fixtures and Results - Users can see the upcoming fixtures and get a list of the past few results.
+* **Fixtures and Result**s - Users can see the upcoming fixtures and get a list of the past few results.
-* League Table - Users can get an understanding of how well the team are doing.
+* **League Table** - Users can get an understanding of how well the team are doing.

 ### _**Features left to implement**_